puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_agent.markdown

 ### Install the Module on Puppet Servers

 * If you manage your Puppet code manually, you can use install it with `puppet module install puppetlabs/puppet_agent --environment <ENVIRONMENT>`
 * If you manage your code with [r10k](/pe/latest/r10k.html), add the module and its dependencies to your Puppetfile.
 * If you manage your code some other way, install `puppet_agent` as you would any other module.

 ### Assign the `puppet_agent` Class to Nodes

-However you classify nodes---whether in the [main mainfest][./dirs_manifest.html], with an [external node classifier](/guides/external_nodes.html) or [Hiera][], or some other solution---remember to classify your agents with `puppet_agent`.
+However you classify nodes---whether in the [main mainfest](./dirs_manifest.html), with an [external node classifier](/guides/external_nodes.html) or [Hiera][], or some other solution---remember to classify your agents with `puppet_agent`.

 You can also [configure the module](https://forge.puppetlabs.com/puppetlabs/puppet_agent/readme#usage) to control which services start or to force a different architecture on Windows.

-As with any major configuration deployment, carefully control and monitor the rollout.
+As with any major configuration change, carefully control and monitor the rollout.
 Assign the class in a dev or test environment to ensure it works as expected on systems similar to your production environment, then roll it out to your live agents in phases and monitor the upgraded agents for issues.

+### Post-Upgrade Clean-Up

+After you've upgraded your entire deployment, you should read our suggested [post-upgrade clean-up tasks](./upgrade_major_post.html).

 ## Upgrade Manually or Build your Own Automation